-7. Are reliable and willing to make themselves available for the duration of the study and are willing to follow study procedures, in the opinion of the investigator.
+8. Are reliable and willing to make themselves available for the duration of the study and are willing to follow study procedures, including willing and able to take four 12-mm round concave tablets of study drug every day for 12 weeks, in the opinion of the investigator.